manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 and identifiers.
 This definition serves to position Loc/ID-split architectures with respect to the traditional use of tunnels, before advocating to push this step further and perform mobility management purely based on identifiers.
-We introduce a mobility approach based on Hybrid ICN as described in
+We introduce a mobility approach based on Hybrid ICN (hICN) as described in
 {{?I-D.muscariello-intarea-hicn}}, for which we perform an in-depth analysis of mobility considerations.
 We show how this proposal can help addressing further challenges faced by networks today, such as multihoming and multipath, while